 What You Need to Know About Wasp Nests

-Nests can normally be found in holes in the ground or inside hollow trees, though they feel equally at home in sheds, wall cavities, eaves and roofs.
-Unusually large numbers of wasps around your home are an indicator of a wasp nest in close vicinity.
-You might also notice a nest that has been constructed around or in other fixtures.
+Wasp nests can normally be found in holes in the ground or inside hollow trees, though they feel equally at home in sheds, wall cavities, eaves and roofs.
+Unusually large numbers of wasps around your home indicates a wasp nest in close vicinity.
+Additionally, you might also notice a nest that has been constructed around or in other fixtures.

-In late summer, the colony produces males and new queens.
-They fly away to mate and the queens then find a place to hibernate.
-The cold weather eventually kills the males, workers, and foundation queen.
+In particular, wasps tend to increase their activity in the late summer, which is when colonies produce males and new queens.
+The males fly away to mate and the queens then find a place to hibernate.
+Then, as the summer ends, the cold weather in the fall (and ultimately by winter) eventually kills the males, workers, and foundation queen.

-Although wasps are fond of sweet things, they don’t have the nectar-sucking mouth parts of bees.
-Towards the end of the summer the workers turn their attention to sweet substances, which is why they become a nuisance to people at this time.
+Another interesting note about wasps vs bees is that although wasps are fond of sweet things, they don’t have the nectar-sucking mouth parts of bees.
+As a result, towards the end of the summer the workers turn their attention to sweet substances, which is why they become a nuisance to people at this time.